 Keeping Your Dog Distracted

 Distracting your dog with a smear of peanut butter or a stuffed food toy while you trim a nail is an option for dogs who do not exhibit aggressive behavior during nail trims.
-This is different than actively training your dog to be a cooperative participant for nail trimming – you really are just trying to keep their focus on something super yummy while you get one or two nails clipped.
+This is different than actively training your dog to be a cooperative participant in nail trimming – you really are just trying to keep their focus on something super yummy while you get one or two nails clipped.

 Distractions are best used for dogs that otherwise might wiggle around or get uncomfortable being restrained.
 It's best to have a helper who can distract your dog by continuously giving treats.
 Or, if no helper is available, use a lick pad stuck to the wall or dishwasher at your dog's nose level or place a stuffed food puzzle, like a Toppl or KONG, in their food bowl for them to lick at.